 Solutions containing aluminum salts are drying agents commonly found in OTC antiperspirants.
 Prescription doses of aluminum salts are available to treat excessive sweating.

 Skin disease is often accompanied by itching.
 Itching and mild pain can sometimes be controlled with soothing agents such as chamomile, eucalyptus, camphor, menthol, zinc oxide, talc, glycerin, and calamine.
-These are available as OTC preparations.
+These agents are available as OTC preparations.

 Corticosteroids are the main topical drugs used to relieve inflammation (swelling, itching, and redness) of the skin.
 Corticosteroids are most effective for rashes caused by allergic or inflammatory reactions to things such as poison ivy, metals, cloth, drugs, eczema, and many others.
 Because they lower resistance to bacterial and fungal infections and inhibit wound healing, corticosteroids usually should not be used on infected areas or wounds.
 For acne-like disorders, topical corticosteroids tend to not work very well and sometimes instead induce an acne-like eruption.
 Corticosteroids are sometimes mixed with antifungal drugs to help reduce redness and itching while simultaneously eradicating the fungus.

 Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, and gels.
 Creams are most effective if rubbed in gently until they vanish.
 In general, ointments are the most potent.
 The type and concentration of corticosteroid in the preparation determines the overall strength.
-Hydrocortisone is available in concentrations of up to 1% without a prescription; concentrations of 0.5% or less offer little benefit.
+Hydrocortisone is available in concentrations of up to 1% without a prescription (however, concentrations of 0.5% or less offer little benefit).
 Stronger corticosteroid preparations require a prescription.
 Doctors usually prescribe potent corticosteroids first, then less potent corticosteroids as the disorder improves.
 Generally, topical corticosteroids are applied 2 to 3 times a day in a thin layer, but high-potency formulations may be applied only once a day.

 Corticosteroids should be used with caution on areas where the skin is thin, such as the face, and on areas of natural occlusion, such as the armpits and groin.
-Doctors usually use low-potency corticosteroids on these sensitive areas for no more than a few days to a week (see see Sidebar 3: Corticosteroids: Uses and Side Effects).
+Doctors usually use low-potency corticosteroids on these sensitive areas for no more than a few days to a week (see Corticosteroids: Uses and Side Effects).
 Prolonged use (more than 1 month) in any area can cause skin breakdown, stretch marks, acne-like eruptions, and sometimes an allergic skin reaction (contact dermatitis) to the corticosteroid itself.
-Perioral dermatitis (a red, bumpy rash around the mouth, chin, and sometimes the eyes) occurs more commonly with mid-potency or high-potency formulations used on the face and less commonly with mild formulations.
+Perioral dermatitis (a red, bumpy rash around the mouth, chin, and sometimes the eyes) occurs as a side effect more commonly with mid-potency or high-potency formulations used on the face and less commonly with mild formulations.
 High-potency formulations may inhibit adrenal gland functions when used in children, when used over large areas of skin, or when used for long periods of time, especially if used under occlusive dressings.

 When a stronger dose of topical corticosteroid is needed for one spot or a small area that does not respond to treatment, a doctor may inject the corticosteroid just under the skin or occasionally apply plastic tape infused with the corticosteroid flurandrenolide.
 Another way to deliver a strong dose is to apply a thin plastic film, such as household plastic wrap, over the topical corticosteroid (occlusive dressing).
 The plastic film increases the drug's absorption and effectiveness and is usually left on overnight.
 Such dressings are usually reserved for disorders such as severe psoriasis and eczema.
-Risks of using corticosteroids under an occlusive dressing include development of prickly heat (miliaria), skin thinning (atrophy), stretch marks (striae), dilated red blood vessels on the surface of the skin (telangiectasias), and bacterial or fungal infections.
+Risks of using corticosteroids under an occlusive dressing include development of prickly heat (miliaria), skin thinning (atrophy), stretch marks (striae), dilated red blood vessels on the surface of the skin (telangiectasias), acne-like eruption, and bacterial or fungal infections.